Academic Information and Policies

 Withdrawal/Leave of Absence from University

-Students who may find it necessary to withdraw from their studies at the university permanently, or for a limited time, should follow the formal withdrawal or leave of absence procedure by completing a form obtained from the Division of Graduate Studies.
+Students who may find it necessary to withdraw from their studies at the university permanently, or for a limited time, should follow the formal withdrawal or leave of absence procedure by completing a form obtained from the Office of Graduate Admissions.
 A leave of absence will permit a return to studies without formal reapplication for admission, usually after an absence of no more than two consecutive semesters.
 Students on leave of absence should keep in mind the need to maintain their matriculation status and time frame for completion of the degree.

 Attendance and Examination Policies